 An ESN card proves your international or exchange student status and gives you many advantages.
-You can get one from ESN https://esn.ee/tallinn/esncard The card costs 10 €.
+You can get one from ESN www.esn.ee .
+The card costs 12 EUR.

-Some universities in Estonian also have their own student cards - find out more from your university!
+Some universities in Estonia also have their own student cards - find out more from your university!